 One of my highlights of exploring the North York Moors was taking a ride of the wonderful North Yorkshire Moors railway.
 You can ride the wonderful steam trains between Pickering, the closest station to York and Whitby a coastal town.

-For Harry Potter lovers be sure to stop off at Goathland, which was the locations for Harry Potter and the Philosopher’s Stone film.
+For the Harry Potter lovers be sure to stop off at Goathland, which was the locations for Harry Potter and the Philosopher’s Stone film.

 The trains leave from Pickering throughout the day to either Grosmont or the coastal town of Whitby.
 The 18-mile track takes you through the beautiful countryside of North York Moors, riding along on the steam train, listening to the whistle blowing is simply awesome.

 Some trains do not go all the way to Whitby so be sure to check which train if you want to do a day trip to Whitby.